(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 General Notes:

-b.
-LCT no. 1 was built new for Santa Barbara Tie & Pole Company at Embudo and Hodges, New Mexico; to W. A. Zelnicker Supply Company (dealer), St. Louis, Missouri; to LCT no. 1 in 1916. (drawing in "Chili Line, The Narrow Gauge Trail To Santa Fe" by John A. Gjerre, 1969, page 47, Lima Class 29-2)
+3. LCT no. 1 was built new for Santa Barbara Tie & Pole Company at Embudo and Hodges, New Mexico; to W. A. Zelnicker Supply Company (dealer), St. Louis, Missouri; to LCT no. 1 in 1916. (drawing in "Chili Line, The Narrow Gauge Trail To Santa Fe" by John A. Gjerre, 1969, page 47, Lima Class 29-2) (View the information at Shaylocomotives.com)

-d.
-LCT no. 3 was built new for Silver City, Pinos Altos & Mogollon no. 3 (also known as Commanche Mining & Smelting); sold in 1913 to W. A. Zenicker Supply Company (dealer), St. Louis, Missouri, moved to Birmingham Rail & Locomotive, Birmingham, Alabama for conversion from 24-inch gauge to 36-inch gauge; shipped to Utah on July 3, 1917.
-(Plans and photos as SC,PA&M 3 in Model Railroader magazine, May 1971, pages 56-59; see also Railway & Locomotive Historical Society Bulletin no. 57, 1942) (BR&L information from Thomas Lawson letter to Don Strack, August 30, 1980)
+5. LCT no. 3 was built new as 24-inch gauge for Silver City, Pinos Altos & Mogollon no. 3 (also known as Comanche Mining & Smelting); sold in 1913 to W. A. Zenicker Supply Company (dealer), St. Louis, Missouri, moved to Birmingham Rail & Locomotive, Birmingham, Alabama for conversion from 24-inch gauge to 36-inch gauge; shipped to Utah on July 3, 1917.
+(Plans and photos as SC,PA&M 3 in Model Railroader magazine, May 1971, pages 56-59; See also: Railway & Locomotive Historical Society Bulletin no. 57, 1942) (BR&L information from Thomas Lawson letter to Don Strack, August 30, 1980) (View the information at Shaylocomotives.com)

-e.
-LCT no. 4 was built new for Silver City, Pinos Altos & Mogollon no. 4 (also known as Commanche Mining & Smelting); sold in 1913 to W. A. Zenicker Supply Company (dealer), St. Louis, Missouri; moved to Birmingham Rail & Locomotive, Birmingham, Alabama for conversion from 24-inch gauge to 36-inch gauge; shipped to Utah on on November 26, 1917.
-(BR&L information from Thomas Lawson letter to Don Strack, August 30, 1980)
+6. LCT no. 4 was built new as 24-inch gauge for Silver City, Pinos Altos & Mogollon no. 4 (also known as Comanche Mining & Smelting); sold in 1913 to W. A. Zenicker Supply Company (dealer), St. Louis, Missouri; moved to Birmingham Rail & Locomotive, Birmingham, Alabama for conversion from 24-inch gauge to 36-inch gauge; shipped to Utah on November 26, 1917.
+(BR&L information from Thomas Lawson letter to Don Strack, August 30, 1980) (View the information at Shaylocomotives.com)

 Road